cardboard-iguana/cardboard-iguana.com/log/2022-07-15-offsec-live-pen-200.md

 ## Harvesting Email

-“The Harvester” is a tool for harvesting email addresses and subdomains from public websites.
+"The Harvester" is a tool for harvesting email addresses and subdomains from public websites.

 ```bash
 theHarvester -d $EMAIL_DOMAIN -b $SERVICE_TO_SEARCH